kraftman-old/BadEarl/README.md

 ## Project Usage

+### Images:
+ - Redis - Custom build of redis with an added module for bloom filters
+ - Node - Parses the URL from the request, performs some input validation, and looks up the URL in Redis
+ - Nginx - Proxies requests to node and caches where possible

 ### badearl shell script
 This is a simple wrapper around the docker compose files to aid development and debugging.